Beef and Potato Stew in a Cauldron

 Step 8:

-Add the tomato paste, mix with the meat and fry, stirring, for a couple of minutes.
+Add the tomato paste, stir it into the meat, and cook, stirring, for a couple of minutes.

 Step 9:

-Add onions and carrots to the cauldron.
-Fry everything together, stirring, for 2-3 minutes.
+Add the onion and carrots to the cauldron.
+Fry everything together, stirring, for 2–3 minutes.

 Step 10:

-Pour hot broth or water into the cauldron so that it completely covers the meat.
+Pour in the hot broth or water until it fully covers the meat.

 Step 11:

-Cover the cauldron with a lid and simmer for 1 hour.
+Cover the cauldron and simmer over low heat for 1 hour.

 Step 12:

-When the meat becomes soft, add the sliced potatoes to the cauldron and mix everything again.
+Once the meat is tender, add the cut potatoes and stir everything again.

 Step 13: